galaxyproject/training-material/topics/imaging/tutorials/object-tracking-using-cell-profiler/tutorial.md

 >
 {: .agenda}

-# CellProfiler in Galaxy

-The Galaxy CellProfiler tool takes two inputs: a CellProfiler pipeline and an image collection.

-> ### {% icon warning %} **Important information:**
-> Some pipelines created with stand-alone CellProfiler may not work with the Galaxy CellProfiler tool.
-Some reasons are:
->  * The pipeline was built with a different version of CellProfiler.
-The Galaxy tool currently uses CellProfiler 3.9.
->  * Modules used by the pipeline aren't available in Galaxy.
->  * Parameters for some CellProfiler modules are limited/constrained compared to the stand-alone version, most notably:
->    - Parameters require manual input from the user whereas in the stand-alone version, some modules can inherit parameter values from other modules.
->    - Input and output file locations are set by Galaxy and can't be set by the user.
->    - Metadata extraction from file names is limited to a set of fixed patterns
->
-> It is recommended to build a CellProfiler pipeline using the Galaxy interface if the pipeline is to be run by Galaxy.
-{: .warning}

 # Get data

-This tutorial will use a time-lapse recording of nuclei progressing through mitotic anaphase during early Drosophila embryogenesis.
+This tutorial will use a time-lapse recording of nuclei progressing through mitotic anaphase during early _Drosophila_ embryogenesis.
 The nuclei are labelled on chromatin with a GFP-histone marker and have been imaged every 7 seconds using a laser scanning confocal microscope with a 40X objective.
 The images are saved as a zip archive on Zenodo and need to be uploaded to the Galaxy server before they can be used.

 > ### {% icon hands_on %} Hands-on: Data upload